The Last Kingdom of Al Andalus (The Play)

 MORAIMA.

-I dread to imagine that the relationship, between thy mother and I could result, in such a bitter manner, as was thy relationship with thy father.
+I dread the thought that the relationship between thy mother and me could descend into such bitterness, as did thine with thy father.

 MUHAMMAD.

-I admit that my mother is not facile to accept, but I cannot afford at this moment, to bear inner conflicts that distract mine attention, when our enemy is nearby.
-I have had enough of the civil war and bitter strifes, amongst us Muslims.
+I admit, my mother is not easy to win over, but I cannot afford now to endure inner conflicts that distract me—especially when the enemy is nigh.
+I have had enough of civil war and bitter strife amongst us Muslims.

 MORAIMA.

-I did not mean to trouble thee with mine inquietude.
+I meant not to trouble thee with mine inquietude.
 I was only expressing a humble concern on my part.

 MUHAMMAD.

-I fully understand that, but thou must be patient with my mother.
+I understand fully.
+But thou must be patient with my mother.

 MORAIMA.

-I shall attempt to please thee, with that earnest request.
+I shall endeavour to please thee in that earnest request.

 MUHAMMAD.